Shy07/shy07.github.com/tour-de-memoire.md

 I wake up
 I repent
 Time is just like a double-edged sword
-It gives me creativeness without hesitate
+It gives me creativeness without hesitation
 While it wrested my social skills decidedly

 But why found must be after lost?